 You don’t need to send copies of every receipt to the IRS with every tax return.
 However, if you’re audited, it’s likely that this information will be necessary.
 Saving receipts and documentation for up to a rolling seven-year period is a best practice, as the IRS will go back up to six years during the audit process.

-Business deductions and expenses need to be substantiated, especially when it comes to T&E. Thankfully, smart receipt apps have the product functionality to fix this.
-They include Optical Character Recognition for mobile (or Automatic Character Recognition in webexpenses’ case), so it’s much easier to digitize, categorize, and store receipts, even when you are on the road.
+Business deductions and expenses need to be substantiated, especially when it comes to travel and expenses (T&E).
+Thankfully, smart receipt apps have the product functionality to fix this.
+They include optical character recognition (OCR) for mobile, so it’s much easier to digitise, categorise, and store receipts, even when you are on the road.

 Using this technology, a picture is taken of a receipt, and the information is uploaded to an expense report software as a starting point for building an expense report.
 Find the best expense software and mobile app for tracking expenses and receipts for your business, and get the team trained on how to use it.
 This way, if you’re audited, running the necessary reports is as easy as pressing a button.